 “Then I’ll storm the gates of Apokolips and take back my child from that fiend!” declared Hippolyta.
 She rushed off to the armory as Paula smiled oddly.

 The blonde’s features shifted and revealed a woman known as Callisto.
 She served Mars, god of war.
 Her efforts to steal Diana had been stopped by the selfsame Knockout.

-She departed in a magical flash and bowed to Mars in his war-ravaged realm.
-“Great Mars, I have alerted the Amazons to Darkseid’s scheme.
-Thus is he repaid for his effrontery toward your own person,” she cooed.
+Bowing to her master, she said, “Great Mars, I have alerted the Amazons to Darkseid’s scheme.
+Thus is he repaid for his effrontery toward your own person.”

 Mars grinned an evil smile.
 “Excellent.
-Let Hippolyta and her brood wage war upon that craggy-faced whelp.
-To better teach him the true god of war cannot be trifled with thusly.”
+Let Hippolyta and her brood wage war upon that craggy-faced whelp, to better teach him that the true god of war cannot be trifled with thusly.”

 She sighed.
 “No use.
 My empathic powers reveal nothing about your past.
 Your origins are as dark and mysterious as once were my own.
 When I was in Kentucky with the Clays, I little dreamt that my true mother was a Titan out of myth.
 What can be your own secret past, my love?”

 Azrael kissed her and said, “It matters little, as long as my future is with you.”

 In another part of the Tower, Raven hesitated before knocking on Roy Harper’s door, now wearing a floor-length pink dress.
 “Roy, may I disturb you a moment?” she asked.

 “Come on in!” said Roy, who grinned as he bounced bounced his daughter, little Lian Harper, on one knee.
 “Raven, you look great.
 A hot babe like you is never a disturbance to this guy.”